Powerlearnproject/se-assignment-day-2-git-and-github-Peternguyo/README.md

 Issues and project boards on GitHub are essential tools for tracking bugs, managing tasks, and enhancing project organization, significantly improving collaborative efforts.
 *ISSUES*
 Bug Tracking: Issues allow users to report and track bugs.
-Each issue can include details, labels (e.g., "bug"), assignees, and discussions, making it easier to manage and resolve bugs collaboratively.Feature Requests: Users can submit feature requests as issues, facilitating discussions and prioritization of new features.
+Each issue can include details, labels (e.g., "bug"), assignees, and discussions, making it easier to manage and resolve bugs collaboratively.
+Feature Requests: Users can submit feature requests as issues, facilitating discussions and prioritization of new features.
 Task Management: Issues can represent tasks, with labels like "enhancement" or "documentation" to categorize them.
 Assignees and milestones help track progress
 *pROJECT BOARDS*
 Visual Organization: Project boards provide a visual way to organize issues and pull requests into columns (e.g., "To Do," "In Progress," "Done"), offering a clear overview of project status.
 Workflow Management: Teams can customize boards to match their workflow, moving cards (issues/PRs) across columns as work progresses, ensuring transparency and coordination.
 Task Prioritization: Project boards help prioritize tasks, ensuring important issues and features are addressed promptly